jhejna/openx/README.md

 * figure out if we can make the OXE shuffle buffer bigger.
 * Refactor the networks, e.g. the transformer / vit.
 * Add pretrained models (look at flax big_vision for good pretrained models.)
-* Fix seeding for random image augmentations for greater flexibility of training.
+* Fix seeding for random image augmentations for greater flexibility of trianing.
 * Look into order of dropout vs activation for non-ReLU functions.
 * Consider updating configs to use tuples for multi-encoders instead of -> join string.